 Our final selection of student participants will be determined in large part by the schedules of student and faculty applications (as we’ll need to ensure that students’ available times mesh with the class times of the participating faculty members!).

 What faculty will participate and how will you match students and faculty members?

 We hope to find faculty members from a range of departments and class types so that we might explore how these partnerships play out in different contexts.
 In most cases, faculty members with be paired with a student partner who is outside of their discipline, as the idea is that students bring an expertise in what it means to be a student, faculty members bring their expertise in the discipline, and it’s the combination of these two types of “expertise” (along with a mutual desire to learn and work together in creating an inclusive, engaging learning environment) that will lead to great things!

 How do I apply or learn more?

 If you are a student who would like to participate, please fill out this application as soon as possible, as we will being reviewing applications immediately.
 The application deadline is February 15, 2019.
 We will send all applicants a message in mid-February to find out when you might be able to observe, and will let you know whether or not you have been selected for the program by early March.

-If you would simply like to learn more about this program, or can’t participate in the Winter quarter but want to be on the mailing list for future quarters, please contact Virgina.Pitts@du.edu, who is the facilitator of this program.
+If you would simply like to learn more about this program, or can’t participate in the Spring quarter but want to be on the mailing list for future quarters, please contact Virginia Pitts, who is the facilitator of this program.